h-quer/Slaanesh/README.md

 Slaanesh uses the IGDB API for all game data.
 For Slaanesh to work, you need to be able to acces the IGDB API.
 This is how you can register: https://api-docs.igdb.com/#account-creation.
 You then need to save your client id and client secret in the Slaanesh config file.

 Be aware: Client id and secret are (for now) stored in plain text.
 Doing so for your regular Twitch account (in case you already have one) is obviously a bad idea.
-In that case, best create an additional one, for dedicated use only as Slaanesh API slave.
+In that case, best create a fresh one for dedicated use only as Slaanesh API slave.

 ## Scope and roadmap
 ### Roadmap